Model-independent mass determination of near-threshold states from short-range production: Point production of and and corrections

 Next, we consider the effect of the quantum number factor $C_{SI}$ by fixing $r=1$.
 The variation of the $S$-wave point production rate with $C_{SI}$ is shown in Fig.~\ref{fig: cvary}, where all rates are normalized to unity at $x = 1$ to facilitate comparison across different $C_{SI}$ values.
 It is found that the interesting peak--dip structure emerges only within a narrow window of $C_{SI}$.
 For $r=1$, this range is identified as $4/12 < C_{SI} < 7/12$.
 The range exhibits a slight dependence on the mass ratio $r$: when $r$ is reduced to 0.5, the peak--dip region shifts to $5/12 < C_{SI} < 5/8$, as revealed by numerical calculations.

 Our calculations demonstrate that the point production process of a dimer--spectator system offers a model-independent method to determine the binding energy of a near-threshold dimer state.
 For a given near-threshold state that can be treated as a bound state of the corresponding threshold particles with positive binding energy $\delta$, there exists a specific partial wave of the dimer--spectator two-body system in which the point production rate exhibits a characteristic dip.
-The position of this dip is located at $\delta(x_{\rm dip} - 1)$, where $x_{\rm dip}$ is a universal, model-independent constant.
+The position of this dip is located at $\delta(x_{\rm dip} - 1)$, where $x_{\rm dip}$ is a universal, model-independent constant. {As discussed in Ref.~\cite{Fu:2025joa}, in the coupled-channel case the relevant critical factors correspond to the eigenvalues of the partial-wave-factor matrix, which differ from the single-channel value.
+Nevertheless, if these eigenvalues still lie within the same window, the characteristic line shape persists and the dip position remains unchanged.
+A detailed extension to the coupled channel problem is left for future work.}

 Next, we consider the effect of a finite effective range $\rho$ on the universal relation between $x_\mathrm{dip}$ and $\delta$.
-Due to space constraints, we summarize the key results and relegate a more detailed discussion of effective-range corrections to the supplemental material~\cite{SM}.
+Due to space constraints, we summarize the key results and relegate a more detailed discussion of effective-range corrections to the~\ref{app:ERC}.
 We find that the direct determination of the binding energy of a near-threshold state from the dip position is valid only within a narrow window near the zero-range limit, i.e. for $-0.1 \lesssim \gamma\rho\lesssim 0.1$.
 For effective ranges in this range, the linear relation between $x_\mathrm{dip}$ and $\delta$ persists.
 For larger effective ranges, a simple determination of the dip position is no longer sufficient.
 In this case, a multi-parameter analysis of the line shape of the short-range production rate is required to determine both the binding energy of the near-threshold dimer state and the effective range of the corresponding two-body subsystem.
 However, using short-range effective field theory the dependence of the line shape on the effective range can be readily calculated if $|\gamma\rho| \lesssim 0.3$.
 If the effective range is even larger the state moves away from the threshold and our method is not applicable.